-Studies show the limits of too much rest for serious muscular gains begin to show signs of atrophy after a 85 to 95 hour rest range; this of course varies in each lifter.
+Also note: studies show the limits of too much rest for serious muscular gains begin to show signs of atrophy after a 85 to 95 hour rest range; this of course varies in each lifter.
 After 7 or 8 days of continuous rest a 5 to 8 % drop in strength can be noticed by most.

-Where over training and weight training recovery are concerned these two topics have their own variations but are often related.
+Where overtraining and weight training recovery are concerned these two topics have their own variations but are often related.

 training recovery is about awareness and action taken allowing recovery

 time to heal damaged muscle cells and connective tissue.
 Over training means